CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-5/Readme.md

 };

 ```
-_This code will allow event queue to again have_ __event_OutOfGreenEvent__ _at the end of second state and can be handled in third state_
+_This code will allow the event queue to again have_ __event_OutOfGreenEvent__ _at the end of second state and can be handled in third state_

-## 4.3 : Conclusion
+## 5.4 : Conclusion

-_In this chapter, we learnt how to defer the events to the next state and how sequence of events changes its behaviour._
+_In this chapter, we learnt how to defer the events to the next state and how the sequence of events changes its behaviour._